 Legit Verified Recommended Choice

-Number one on our cheap stock photos list is Envato Elements platform.
-Envato marketplace is a one stop shop for all of your stock photo needs as well as videos, Instagram templates, audio files, fonts, icons, logos, motion graphics and many more.
+Number one on our cheap stock photos list is the Envato Elements platform.
+Envato marketplace is a one-stop-shop for all of your stock photo needs as well as videos, Instagram templates, audio files, fonts, icons, logos, motion graphics, and many more.

-At $16.5 per month, Envato has become our number 1 choice for stock images as well as stock videos and other graphics.
-The variety and quality of their products is second to none.
+At $16.5 per month, Envato Elements has become our number 1 choice for stock images as well as stock videos and other graphics.
+The variety and quality of their products are second to none.

 Price: Free for over 1 Million stock photos or $16.5/month for 50M+

-At the beginning we used sites like Pixabay or Pexel to get our free or cheap stock photos but we were limited in choices.
-With paid platforms you get much more and better quality media to populate your website.
+In the beginning, we used sites like Pixabay or Pexel to get our free or cheap stock photos, but we were limited in choices.
+With paid platforms, you get much more and better quality media to populate your website.
 If $16.50 per month is a bit too much for you at this point, $9.95 from Canva might be the right way to go.

-Canva is known in the world of online marketers to provide great designs and was primarily used for logo creations.
+Canva is known among online marketers to provide outstanding designs and was primarily used for logo creations.
 With the time passing by, Canva has branched out to provide unlimited stock photos at your disposal.

 Price: Free to $9.95 per month

 Pexels is quite a bit like Pixabay but with a better design.
-Seems to have more free stock photography that are of a higher quality but are fairly limited in the amount of choices as of this moment.
+It seems to have more free stock photography of a higher quality but is relatively limited in the number of choices.

-A few years ago Pixabay was our top choice for completely free images, but Pexels have stepped up their game and is now a leading provider for free stock photography.
-If you don’t want to spend any money, this website would be great starting point.
+A few years ago, Pixabay was our top choice for entirely free images, but Pexels have stepped up their game and are now a leading provider for free stock photography.
+If you don’t want to spend any money, this website would be a great starting point.

-With over a million of free stock photos to choose from, Pixabay has a wide variety of assets that can help you get started without spending a dime.
-We used photos from Pixabay and then edited them to our liking before using.
+With over a million free stock photos to choose from, Pixabay has a wide variety of assets that can help you get started without spending a dime.
+We used pictures from Pixabay and then edited them to our liking before using them.

-The way Pixabay keeps its images free is based on the adds that they run on their site for Shutterstock.
-Usually when you look for images for your project, you might find a close match on Pixabay but the advertisements at the bottom of the images will be more suitable.
-Shutterstock is pretty expensive, in our opinion, coming in at 10 images per month at $2.99 per month paid yearly ($29).
+The way Pixabay keeps its images free is based on the ads that they run on their site for Shutterstock.
+Usually, when you look for your project ideas, you might find a close match on Pixabay, but the advertisements at the bottom of the images will be more suitable.
+Shutterstock is pretty expensive, in our opinion, coming in at ten photos per month at $2.99 per month paid yearly ($29).

-Another great site for free stock photography.
-If you can find what you are looking for between Unsplash, Pixabay and Pexel, you will not have to spend any money.
+Another excellent site for Free Stock Photography.
+If you can find what you are looking for between Unsplash, Pixabay, and Pexel, you will not have to spend any money.

-Unsplash seem to have less choices than the previously mentioned free stock photos websites, but their image quality is top notch.
-The search feature inside of the website seems to be a bit confused as well when looking for specific stuff.
+Unsplash seems to have fewer choices than the previously mentioned free stock photos websites, but their image quality is top-notch.
+The search feature inside the website appears to be a bit confused when looking for specific stuff.

-For super specific niche projects, the best way to go is signing up for sites like Envato Elements.
+For super-specific niche projects, the best way to go is by signing up for sites like Envato Elements.
 For more broad projects, free sites can suffice just fine.

 6. Stock Photo Secrets (Cheap not Free)

-This platform has great variety of cheap stock photos to choose from.
+This platform has an excellent variety of cheap stock photos to choose from.
 However, it is not free.
-At the time of writing this article, Stock Photo Secrets had 6.7M images to choose from with 100K new images being added each month.
-Chances of you not finding what you need are pretty slim.
+When writing this article, Stock Photo Secrets had 6.7M images to choose from, with 100K new images being added each month.
+The chances of you not finding what you need are pretty slim.

 Monthly memberships start at $35/month for 25 image downloads ($1.4 per image), while yearly membership is $99/year for 200 downloads ($0.495 per image).
-Clearly they want you to sign up for a yearly membership, but we think that there are other great paid options mentioned above.
+They want you to sign up for an annual membership, but we think other great paid options are mentioned above.